earth06/mydocument/FORTRAN77_basic.md

 # Variable and data types in FORTRAN77

 FORTRAN77 is static typing language.
-So we have to declare variable with data type before executable sentence.
+So we have to declare variable with data type before executable part.
 But FORTRAN77 have implicit data typing .
 This default feature makes us confused.
 So it is recommended to disable it .

 ## Disable implicit data typing